List of EastEnders characters introduced in 2013

 The following are characters who first appeared in the BBC soap opera EastEnders during 2013, listed by order of first appearance.
 New characters were introduced by Lorraine Newman, executive producer until December 2013, when Dominic Treadwell-Collins took over.

 The first character to be announced was Dexter Hartman (Khali Best), the teenage son of Ava Hartman (Clare Perkins).
 He was introduced in January.
-Steve Lowe (Michael Simkins), Bianca Butcher's (Patsy Palmer) probation officer and a love interest for Carol Jackson (Lindsey Coulson), arrived as a recurring character in February, and in March, Kane and his gang appeared for a storyline involving Liam Butcher (James Forde).
-Dexter's father Sam James (Cornell S John) arrived in May.
+Steve Lowe (Michael Simkins), Bianca Jackson's (Patsy Palmer) probation officer and a love interest for Carol Jackson (Lindsey Coulson), arrived as a recurring character in February, and in March, Kane and his gang appeared for a storyline involving Liam Butcher (James Forde).
+Dexter's father Sam James (Cornell John) arrived in May.
 Kirsty Branning's (Kierston Wareing) ex-boyfriend Carl White (Daniel Coonan) joined the show in June.
 Two short-term characters, Betty Spragg (Tessa Wyatt), and Ollie Walters (Tony O'Callaghan), arrived in July.
 Sadie Young (Kate Magowan) arrived on the show in August, as the new owner of the beauty salon.
 Former Hollyoaks actor Jamie Lomas made his first appearance in August as well, playing Jake Stone.
 Upon the announcement that established character David Wicks (Michael French) was returning to the show, Lisa Maxwell was cast as his girlfriend, Naomi, who appeared in September for one episode.
 Terry Alderton, playing Terry Spraggan, made his debut in November, along with his children TJ (George Sargeant) and Rosie (Jerzey Swingler).
 Former Holby City actress Luisa Bradshaw-White was cast as Shirley Carter's (Linda Henry) younger sister Tina, who first appeared in November, followed in December by Shirley's brother, who later transpired to be her son, Mick Carter (Danny Dyer), Mick's partner, Linda (Kellie Bright), and their youngest son, Johnny (Sam Strike).

 Dexter Hartman

 Dexter Hartman, played by Khali Best, is the son of Ava Hartman (Clare Perkins) and grandson of Cora Cross (Ann Mitchell).
 He made his first appearance on 7 January 2013.
 The casting and character was announced on 8 November 2012.
 Best was offered the role after he was paired up with Perkins at a workshop held by the producers of EastEnders.
 Executive producer, Lorraine Newman described Dexter as a "force of nature".
 Dexter comes to Walford and gets a job as a mechanic at The Arches, and befriends Jay Brown (Jamie Borthwick) and Lola Pearce (Danielle Harold).
-His significant storylines include his struggle to accept his estranged father, Sam James (Cornell S John) and his losing Phil Mitchell's (Steve McFadden) £10,000.
+His significant storylines include his struggle to accept his estranged father, Sam James (Cornell John) and his losing Phil Mitchell's (Steve McFadden) £10,000.
 More recently, Dexter has been taking an interest in Nancy Carter (Maddy Hill).